Download the "best" GTFS Schedule feed with smart selection

 If multiple feeds have the same score and interactive = TRUE, you'll be prompted to choose.

-Status Handling
+Status handling

 The function handles different feed statuses as follows:

-"active": Preferred status.
+"active": Preferred.
 Feed should be used in public trip planners.

 "future" or "inactive": Automatically searches for historical datasets with service dates covering today. "future" feeds are not yet active; "inactive" feeds haven't been recently updated and may provide outdated information.

-"deprecated": Explicitly deprecated and should not be used.
+"deprecated": Explicitly deprecated and shouldn't be used.
 Warns user to search for a replacement feed.

-"development": For development purposes only, should not be used in production.
+"development": For development purposes only, shouldn't be used in production.

 GTFS Schedule Only